dianjvm/gimbal-app/README.md

 cd gimbal
 npm install
 ```
-wait installations and see not have error message after isntall.
+wait installations and see not have error message after install.

 ### 4. You Go
 ```